kenbutler/spotify/README.md

 See _requirements.txt_ for required Python packages

-# Caveats
-Learned a few things in this little escapade.
-- Spotify will not have access to _everything_ that is in your iTunes library.
-This is often either because
-    - Record agreements differing between Apple and Spotify, or
-    - You got songs from another application (_\*cough\*_illegally downloaded?_\*cough\*_) that had horribly-mangled track or artist names, which makes it hard to find matches.
-- While iTunes allows you to create folders for playlists, these folders are actually playlists themselves.
-No folders actually exist.
-I do a check to ensure no folders are added.
-- Playlist names must be unique.
-Though iTunes allows you to name playlists with duplicate names, they still track them behind the scenes with unique IDs.
-When transferring playlists to Spotify, though, it's pretty important to make sure all your iTunes playlist names are unique.
-You might otherwise end up with a merging of two different playlists with the same name.
-- Spotify's REST API places limits on queries.
-For example, you can only query the names of 50 playlists at a time, or add 100 tracks to a playlist at a time.
-I've handled these sort of limits (at least the ones I've encountered so far) in the code.

 # How to Use
 To use this project, follow these steps:
 1. **Clone down this repository.** Let's call the location of this repository _{ROOT}_